Sokhumi Institute of Physics and Technology

-The Ilia Vekua Sukhumi Institute of Physics and Technology (SIPT) is a research institution in Tbilisi, Georgia, that studies various scientific and technological fields (Nuclear physics, quantum radiophysics, cryogenic technology, nanotechnologies, etc.).
+The Ilia Vekua Sokhumi Institute of Physics and Technology (SIPT) is a research institution in Tbilisi, Georgia, that studies various scientific and technological fields (Nuclear physics, quantum radiophysics, cryogenic technology, nanotechnologies, etc.).
 Its competence also includes monitoring environmental problems related to radioactive contamination.
 Today the institute is located in Tbilisi.
 Its director is Doctor of Physics Guram Bokuchava, and the Scientific Council is headed by Doctor of Physics and Mathematics Giorgi Darsavelidze.
 It is named after Georgian mathematician Ilia Vekua.

 History

 History of Establishment

 In the first half of the 20th century, Nazi Germany was distinguished by scientific achievements, where thousands of researchers worked to develop new military technology.
 One of the projects included the studies of nuclear reactions and the development of the weapons of mass destruction.
 In 1945, after the Capitulation of Germany, various states got their hands on German science.
 The USSR was able to bring in hundreds of physicists, including Baron Manfred von Ardenne and Gustav Hertz.
 By the order of Joseph Stalin and Lavrentiy Beria, they were relocated In Sokhumi with other German scientists and their scientific research institutes were organized in sanatoriums.
 In particular, Ardenne's laboratory was organized in Sinopi Sanatorium and was named "A", while Hertz's laboratory was located in Agudzera Sanatorium and was named "Г".